Harnsworthey History, Family Crest & Coats of Arms

 Early History of the Harnsworthey family

-Another 135 words (10 lines of text) are included under the topic Early Harnsworthey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harnsworthey research.
+Another 86 words (6 lines of text) covering the years 1621 and 1672 are included under the topic Early Harnsworthey History in all our PDF Extended History products and printed products wherever possible.

 Harnsworthey Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Harnsworthey were recorded, including Hamsworth, Harmsworth, Hemsworth and others.